mofcloud/docs/docs/user-guide/providers/agora.md

 === "4.Permission"
     !!! example "Explanation"
         Only billing data will be collected.
-Mof won't do any **write** operation.
+Cycor won't do any **write** operation.

 === "5.Default group by"
     !!! example "Explanation"